weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 8: Circuit Size, Representing Circuits
+>
+> We went over Problem 1 of PS1.
+Then, we defined the circuit size classes and discussed the representation of circuits.
+The slides are [here](assets/pdf/cs3120-class8-ink.pdf).
+>
+> PRR4 is released on Gradescope, and you are asked to take a look at the [History of Math course](https://sites.math.rutgers.edu/~alexk/2024F101/) by Professor Alex Kontorovich.
+>
+> Feb 6, 2025

+{: .announce-title}
 > Class 7: Universality and Circuit Size
 >
 > We finished the universal ways to compute every finite function, and then we moved to circuit size, that is, complexity.
 The slides are [here](assets/pdf/cs3120-class7-ink.pdf).